mr5/android-router/README.md

 * Routes with variables;
 * Matching schemes;
 * Start from `3` when url has no anchor.
-* Fist added first matching when conflicts produced;
+* First added first matching when conflicts produced;

 priority: